Veetaha/veetaha.github.io/src/programming-language-definition.md

 ## Purpose

 Programming languages are mostly used to write applications running on different platforms (servers, PC, Laptops, mobile phones, etc.).
-We are going to focus on desktop programs that run on Linux in this article.

 We already know what programs are capable of (web browser, file browser, games, torrent, etc).
-We can make the computer do almost anything we want as is our employee, but before we harness the full power we will begin with the basics.
+We can make the computer do almost anything we want, but before we harness the full power we will begin with the basics.
 Knowing just he basics may make us feel like a child playing in a sandbox, but this groundwork is of the highest importance to building the ground in any language.

 ## General-Purpose Programming Language Structure